-After 1991 like other financial institutes, MFI diverted its attention towards the private sector whose share never exceeded 11% during the socialist period increased to more than 77% in 2011/12 (MFI, 1970/71-2011/12).
-Credit access to small scale private enterprises was also improved although it didn't match with the need of customers.
-With the removal of restrictions imposed by the government, the bank has been given autonomy to pass its own lending decision on the basis of purely commercial criteria.
-Together with this there is no government guarantee unlike before in case of default.
-That is, the bank is required to meet its development objective keeping at the same time its financial position safe.
-Its success/failure development financing as well as its financial position therefore relies on its loan recovery performance.
+After 1991 like other financial institutes, MFI diverted its attention towards the private sector whose share 46 never exceeded 11% during the socialist period increased to more than 77% in 2011/12 ??MFI, 1970 ??MFI, 47 (71-2011/12)/12).
+Credit access to small scale private enterprises was also improved although it didn't match 48 with the need of customers.
+With the removal of restrictions imposed by the government, the bank has been 49 given autonomy to pass its own lending decision on the basis of purely commercial criteria.
+Together with this 50 there is no government guarantee unlike before in Year () case of default.
+That is, the bank is required to meet 51 its development objective keeping at the same time its financial position safe.
+Its success/failure of development 52 financing as well as its financial position therefore relies on its loan recovery performance.
+53 The problem of loan default reduces the lending capacity of a financial institution.
+It also denies new applicants 54

-The problem of loan default reduces the lending capacity of a financial institution.
-It also denies new applicants access to credit as the bank's cash flow management problems augment in direct proportion to the increasing default problem.
-In other words, it may disturb the normal inflow and outflow of fund a financial institution has to keep staying in sustainable credit market.
+54 The problem of ioan default reduces the fending capacity of a maneral institution.
+It also defines new applicants 55 access to credit as the bank's cash flow management problems augment in direct proportion to the increasing 56 default problem.
+In other words, it may disturb the normal inflow and outflow of fund a financial institution has 57 to keep staying in sustainable credit market.